Visit our devolution and LGR hub for the latest information, support and resources

 Community of practice

-An online community of practice has been established on KHub for adult social care information and advice, including information and advice managers, practitioners, front door colleagues, communications, and digital/data leads.
+An online community of practice has been established on KHub for adult social care information and advice, including council information and advice managers, practitioners, front door teams, communications and digital/data leads, along with change/technology and other sector organisations, and people drawing upon care and support and unpaid carers.

-We are keen for as many councils as possible to be involved.
-Over time we hope the community of practice will grow to include staff from other council services, supporting unified approaches to information and advice.
+Over time we hope the community of practice will grow to include staff from other council services and partners, supporting unified approaches to information and advice.

 Online events